-1. a contiguous grouping of ten or more structures; or
+- 1. a contiguous grouping of ten or more structures; or - areas of intensive use with much of the land covered by structures.

-structures.
 These include cities, towns, villages, strip developments along highways, transportation, power, and communication facilities, and areas occupied by mills, shopping centers, industrial and commercial complexes, and